Veliardi/PortfolioProjects/README.md

-# Data Analyst Portfolio Project Repository
+# Portfolio Projects Repository
+### Some of the SQL scripts that I used in different projects.